Horse colic prevention and management

-- Digestive disorder such as tooth problems, worm burdens and gut damage (including previous colic surgery)
+- Digestive disorders such as dental problems, worm burdens and gut damage (including previous colic surgery)

-- Poor feeding regime: soiled food, inappropriate quantities, lack of fibre and/or water, or a sudden change in diet
+- Poor feeding including giving soiled food, inappropriate quantities, lack of fibre and/or water, or a sudden change in diet

-- Stress such as hard exercise while unfit or after eating, travelling, sudden change of routine or environment
+- Stress such as hard exercise while unfit or after eating, travelling, or sudden change of routine, diet or environment

 - Poor and over-grazed pasture, especially if the soil is sandy

 Horses evolved on a different diet from the one they’re expected to eat today.
 The way in which horses eat and the time they spend eating has changed a lot – even a horse living on grass eats a different diet from their ancestors.

 The intestines of domesticated horses have not evolved with these changes, meaning they’re more likely to experience digestive upsets.
 A horse’s digestion involves fermentation, which creates a by-product of gas.
 This gas can easily distend the gut, causing colic.